hhas/appleeventbridge/AppleEventBridge/doc-source/4 creating-and-using-static-glues.md

     aebglue -a TextEdit  -p TE -o ~/TEGlue

+For compatibility, `aebglue` normally sends the application an `ascr/gdte` event to retrieve its terminology in AETE format.
+However, some Carbon-based applications (e.g. Finder in 10.9 and 10.10) may have buggy `ascr/gdte` event handlers that return Cocoa Scripting's default terminology instead of the application's own.
+To work around this, add an `-s` option to retrieve the terminology in SDEF format instead:

+    aebglue -a Finder  -p FN -o ~/FNGlue -s

+(Be aware that OS X's AETE-to-SDEF converter is not 100% reliable; for example, some four-char codes may fail to translate, in which case `aebglue` will warn of their omission.
+You'll have to correct the glue files manually should you need to use the affected features, or use the lower-level `AEM` APIs instead.)

 The generated glue includes an `.sdef` file containing the application's dictionary documentation in AEB format.
 For example, to view the `TEGlue` terminology in Script Editor:

     open -a 'Script Editor' ~/TEGlue/TextEdit.sdef

+Refer to this documentation when using AppleEventBridge glues in your own code, as it shows element, property, command, etc. names as they appear in the generated glue classes.
+(Make sure Script Editor's dictionary viewer is set to "AppleScript" language mode; the "Objective-C" mode formats terminology for OS X's Scripting Bridge.)

 ## Using a glue